scylladb/cassandra-test-and-deploy/README.md

 export AWS_SECRET_ACCESS_KEY=<...>
 ```

-Make sure your EC2 SSH key is included in the keychain:
+Make sure your EC2 SSH keys for each EC2 region is included in the keychain:

 ```sh
 ssh-add <key-file>
 ```
-**You should do it for each of EC2 zones!**
+**You should do it for each of EC2 region!**

 To avoid prompting for SSH key confirmation
 ```